Acylindrical hyperbolicity of outer automorphism groups of right-angled Artin groups: Introduction

-Theorem \ref{mainthmA} has an interesting consequence for random RAAGs(i.e., RAAGs with random defining graphs).
-Let $\Gamma(n, p)$ denote the Erd\"os-R\'enyi random graph with $n$ vertices and probability $p$ for each edge.
+For two distinct vertices $v$ and $w$, the partial order $v \leq w$ in Theorem \ref{mainthmA}, called \textit{link-star order}, means $\lk(v) \subset \st(w)$, and $a$ and $b$ are equivalent if and only if $a \leq b$ and $b \leq a$.
+See Section~\ref{sec:prelim} for details.
+Theorem~\ref{mainthmA} has an interesting consequence for random RAAGs(i.e., RAAGs with random defining graphs).
+Let $\Gamma(n, p)$ denote the Erd\"os-R\'enyi random graph with $n$ vertices and probability $p$ for each edge, where $p=p(n)$ may depend on $n$.
 We say $\Gamma(n, p)$ has some property with high probability if the probability for the given property to hold approaches to 1 as $n$ approaches to infinity.
-Then
+For background on random graph theory, we refer the reader to the monographs \cite{bollobas2001random, janson2000random}.